Juneteenth

 Juneteenth is a celebration marking the end of enslavement in the United States.

-Join us on June 15 as we celebrate Black culinary heritage with America's pastime, baseball.
-Through on-campus events, from culinary demonstrations to museum theater, and exhibitions including More Than Brave: The Life of Henry Aaron, which explores the legacy of one of baseball's greatest players, and Barbecue Nation an exploration of the history of barbecue, we will highlight the legacy of Juneteenth and underscore the joyous union of food, family, and heritage.
+Join us on June 15 as we celebrate Black culinary history and America's pastime, baseball.
+Through on-campus events, cooking demonstrations, museum theater, and exhibitions, including More Than Brave: The Life of Henry Aaron and Barbecue Nation, we highlight Juneteenth's legacy and underscore the joyous union of food, family, and community.

 On June 19, 1865, a group of Union troops stopped in Galveston, Texas, to inform enslaved people that the Civil War was over, the Confederacy was defeated, and enslaved people in Texas were free.
-Though Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863, many slaveholders still refused to comply.
-A full two and a half years after the Emancipation Proclamation and two months after Richmond fell, the last enslaved African Americans in Texas were declared free people.
-That momentous date in 1865 has been proclaimed Juneteenth and has been celebrated annually since then.
+Though Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863, many slaveholders refused to comply.
+A full two and a half years after the Emancipation Proclamation and two months after Union troops seized Richmond, the capital of the Confederate States of America, the last enslaved African Americans in Texas were declared free people.
+That momentous date in 1865 was proclaimed Juneteenth and has been celebrated annually since then.

 Today, Juneteenth serves as a holiday to reflect on our nation’s history, commemorate emancipation, and look towards the future impact of Black culture and community.
 In 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law, making Juneteenth a federal holiday.